 I have been teaching adults for over 20 years in various capacities.

 My teaching style is relaxed and informal and I teach from a place of facilitating you to find your own style of working.
 I will demonstrate the techniques and work on my own painting during the session so that you can observe my application of the ideas taught.
 There is also lots of time for one to one input and coaching during the day.
-If this sounds like something that might be of interest then book your place by using the form below.
+If this sounds like something that might be of interest then book your place by using the form below or book here.

 I sometimes find myself standing in front of a painting thinking, “Are we over?”